Yandex Cloud

 terraform apply

-Terraform will create the required resources and display the output variable values in the terminal.
+Terraform will create the required resources and display their output variables.

 Check the resultCheck the result